zie87/zie87.github.io/_posts/2023-05-28-type-erasure-polymorphic-type.md

 We now know an additional way to create a type erasure beyond the options provided by the STL.
 We have seen an alternative that is type-safe without dependencies to [RTTI][5] and allows interface extension in a single place.
+If you want to try out this type erasure, you can do so in [compiler explorer][8].

 ## References